 Best Season: All Season

-1 AM: Culture tour, visit Tharu village and park visitor center
+01 :00 PM: Culture tour, visit Tharu village and National Park visitor center

 - Arrival and departure transfer

 - 2-night twin sharing accommodation at resort/jungle lodge at Bardia